OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/building-upgradeable.md

     zos create <contract_name_n> --network <network>

 This command takes an optional `--init` flag to call an initialization/migration function after you create the contract.

-In our simple example we want to call the initialize function, with some value (_e.g._: 42) thus:
+In our simple example we want to pass a value (_e.g._: 42) to the initialize function:

     zos create MyContract --init initialize --args 42 --network development